TimoGuy/DemoEngine/TestGUI/plan/story/story.md

 A note sitting on the endtable catches Jojo's eye:

 "Jojo, do not fear.
 I am protecting you and your sister.
 She has pushed herself to a capacity beyond her own body.
-Without my protection, she would have expired from her lack of strength.
+Without my protection, she would have expired from her exhaustion of strength.
 I am protecting her from the famine, just as I am protecting you.
 How have these past *3 months*<sup>1</sup> of rest been?
 I'm sure you feel very strong from my protection.
 Because I noticed you own an ancient weapon.
 I bound it to you to be your companion, and now you and your sister are receiving my protection with your ancient weapon as the conduit.

 Now for a little deal.
 Jojo, seeing your sister's willpower and charity, I'm sure you are just the same.
-I need your cooperation to save my people.
+I need your cooperation to save my people<sup>3</sup>.
 We are on the top of the highest mountain.
 When you get here, I will let you know what you need to do.

 Of course, you don't need to accept this deal.
 Because of my protection that you get out of this deal, I am assuming that you accept it.
 Although, if you do not report to me in *338 days*<sup>1</sup>, I will assume that you are leading me on and in fact do not accept this deal, at which point I will withdraw my condition of the deal, which is my protection.

+I will continue to give protection, but the conduit, your ancient weapon, will need to be refilled or else its function as a conduit will permanently be lost and it will return to its state before I activated it; it will become just a water bottle again."

 On top of this, if you or your companion fall into the void below<sup>2</sup>, I will take that cue and understand you do not want to help my people.
 I will take away my protection and find another who can help me.

-I will continue to give protection, but the conduit, your ancient weapon, will need to be refilled or else its function as a conduit will permanently be lost and it will return to its state before I activated it; it will become just a water bottle again."

-# TODO: FIND CONTRADICTIONS (NOTE: story_framework.md is MASTER TRUTH NOW)

 > 1: This label will be a couple of 7-segment displays with "months" or "days" written after the number displays
 >
 > NOTE: about NOTE 1 (7-segment displays on the paper), the 'days' one will count down and the 'months' one will keep counting up.
-> (Months will keep counting up just to show that maybe this guy just ain't too high and mighty as he puts himself to be.)
+(Months will keep counting up just to show that maybe this guy just ain't too high and mighty as he puts himself to be.)

-> 2: Make this "fall into the clouds below" so that you don't ever get to see what's underneath the clouds, bc you pass out
-> if you fall into the clouds.
-So once you get the lava transformation, you *Meet the Person Behind the Letter* who has
-> been picking you up and lifting you out of the clouds back to safety if you fall down.
-This time, you want to be made up
-> of stone/lava so that they have no way of picking you up again; you can use this loophole to get past the cloud layer.
+> 2: Make this "fall into the clouds below" so that you don't ever get to see what's underneath the clouds, bc you pass out if you fall into the clouds.
+So once you get the lava transformation, you *Meet the Person Behind the Letter* who has been picking you up and lifting you out of the clouds back to safety if you fall down.
+This time, you want to be made up of stone/lava so that they have no way of picking you up again; you can use this loophole to get past the cloud layer.
 >
-> NOTE: also, by this time you have figured out that the bottle is the actual supplier (not the conduit) of the "protection"
-> that the guy behind the letter was so adamantly claiming he was giving you.
-This way you know that if you could escape the
-> grasp of the guy behind the letter, you should.
+> NOTE: also, by this time you have figured out that the bottle is the actual supplier (not the conduit) of the "protection" that the guy behind the letter was so adamantly claiming he was giving you.
+This way you know that if you could escape the grasp of the guy behind the letter, you should.
 >
 > NOTE2: Also by this time you find that the "ancient weapon" is indeed bound to you and your sister.
-It chose Jojo as the companion
-> because of the rest that Jojette deserves.
-However, bc of the two of them inheriting this "ancient weapon" thru family generations,
-> its protection acts upon both of them.
+It chose Jojo as the companion because of the rest that Jojette deserves.
+However, bc of the two of them inheriting this "ancient weapon" thru family generations, its protection acts upon both of them.
 Also, the protection was to ward off the guy behind the letter.
+>
+> 3: These "people" are simply referring to Anokata's 'gods', the Mother and Child Statues.
+Anokata believes that when the Solanine is unlocked, the statues will move and offer the Solanine to the rightful user.
+However, the rest of Anokata's ppl are on the surface, the glass planet.
+They're a special lava species who purify the planet below and send the impurities (dirt and rocks etc.) up to the sky.
+They need to get into the sky and destroy the glass planet to travel out to the aether.
+>
+> NOTE: I'm thinking of the ending cutscene being a bunch of lava ppl who are propulsing the islands upwards and away from the glass planet.

 > NOTE: the bottle is Jojo's companion.
 It cannot be separated, except if Jojo wills it to come into his hands for things